 You can speed up the ripening of persimmons (and other fruits) by placing them in a plastic bag with ripe bananas.

 How to Prepare and Store American Persimmons

 Harvested fruit can be refrigerated for several weeks.
 If going into the freezer, they can be frozen whole or peeled, pureed and placed in sealed tight bags or containers.

 The freezing process actually lessens the astringent quality if the fruit was picked a bit early.
 Fruits can be softened and ripened more quickly if an apple or green banana is placed in a loosely folded paper bag along with the persimmons.

-Persimmons (wild or not) are eaten fresh, dried, or cooked.
+Persimmons are eaten fresh, dried, or cooked.
 You can slice them like apples or dice them like dates.
-Dried persimmons can be added to cereals, bread, cookies, and basically whatever recipes call for raisins or dates.
-6)http://msue.anr.msu.edu/news/health_benefits_of_persimmons We’ve discovered several excellent books that contain a wide array of recipes for this luscious fruit.
+Dried persimmons can be added to cereals, bread, cookies, and basically whatever recipes call for raisins or dates. https://msue.anr.msu.edu/news/health_benefits_of_persimmons

 You can use persimmons the way you would apples or peaches.
 Favorite uses include:

 - Fresh canned